Hypnosis or Hypnotherapy

 We are often fascinated by other people’s intelligence or by their beauty, talent or skill.
 These are things that we observe on the surface of each other without really understanding the real substance.
 Often it is enough for us to make decisions to learn more about them or not.
 If we are very astute, we might be able to surmise that the person being observed is really, very different than what they present.
 Why is that?
 Are they lying or is something else going on, perhaps unknown to either subject or observer?
 For that matter, is the person I portray really the person that I really am?
 Do I really wish to know?
 If the answer is “yes”, then the next question is going to be to find out where that knowledge lies.

 In our quest for civilization, our cultures have abandoned belief in the imagination in favor of mathematical and scientific logic.
-Many western cultures are driven by the rules of efficiency and productivity and pay little attention to the cost in increased incidence of stress related diseases and mental illness, broken marriages and escalating violence and disrespect for other humans and the environment that we live in.
-Like the moth we fly faster and faster in ever decreasing circles, closing in on the fatal heat of the light.
+Many western cultures are driven by the rules of efficiency and productivity and pay little attention to the cost in an increased incidence of stress-related diseases and mental illness, broken marriages and escalating violence and disrespect for other humans and the environment that we live in.
+Like the moth we fly faster and faster in ever-decreasing circles, closing in on the fatal heat of the light.
 Are we having fun, yet?……or are you too tired to care?

 Our societies are already hypnotized.
 We follow the suggestions of the media, of political leaders and teachers who tell us that we must live in a world of over-stimulation in order to be “sophisticated” and civilized.
 We even treasure the game of Trivia, which fosters the learning of useless information and too often, do so at the expense of vital information that may help our lives.
 How, then, do we bring the frenzied process to a halt?
 We can learn to relax and be good to ourselves.

-As blocks are eliminated or resolved, suggestion may be necessary to help maintain the subject’s confidence after the session.
-These are simply instructions or reminders for the subject to be able to continue coping post session.
+As blocks are eliminated or resolved, the suggestion may be necessary to help maintain the subject’s confidence after the session.
+These are simple instructions or reminders for the subject to be able to continue coping post-session.
 In time, the ability to cope with particular issues will become integrated into the person’s personality in the form of positive subconscious memory.
 The negative behavior will be relegated to painlessly, historical status and the subject will go on with an improved lifestyle.